Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 * **Provide Customer Service:** Individuals will be able to contact a Subby administrator by email if any problems or questions arise.
 Administrators will be able to reset passwords and email addresses to ensure users have account access.

 #### 2.1.3.
 Additional Features
-* **Review:** Both sublet seekers and leaser owners can rate each other depending on their experience on a scale of 0 – 5.
+* **Review:** Both sublet seekers and lessor owners can rate each other depending on their experience on a scale of 0 – 5.
 For instance, the sublet seeker can rate their experience with the lease owner and the lease owner can rate their experience with the sublet seeker.
 This will allow individuals to trust others more freely if they have good reviews.

 * **Competitive Pricing:** On the page that shows buildings, there will be two boxes that show the competitive pricing.
-One box will show the lowest renting price set up by lease owners of rooms (same type) in same building, or by leasers of same criteria.
+One box will show the lowest renting price set up by lease owners of rooms (same type) in same building, or by leases of same criteria.
 The other box will show the highest bidding set by sublet seekers for either rooms (same type) in same building or rooms that fulfill same criteria.
 The purpose of this feature is to show the competitive pricing of each unit listed.
 This way, people will have better understanding of how much they should be paying for a sublet or of how much they should charge for subletting their unit.

 * **Tinder-Style Swipe:** Provide an interface allowing users to easily narrow down their search by quickly viewing photos of potential sublets.
 For mobile devices, the user could swipe "left" to ignore a sublet- or "right" to view more information and contact the lessor.
 Desktop users would either tap the left or right arrow keys respectively to achieve the same result.